 Dear referee candidates,

-All Clinics which usually take place in the spring are over for 2018 season.
+All Clinics will take place in the spring for the outdoor 2019 season.
 As usual our club provides as many clinics as

 Entry Level (2 days clinic)